 5 killed in explosion at rocket and explosives factory in Turkey

-ANKARA, Turkey (AP) — An explosion at a rocket and explosives factory has killed five workers, Turkey’s defense ministry said.
+ANKARA, Turkey (AP) — An explosion at a rocket and explosives plant in Turkey caused a building to collapse on Saturday, killing all five workers inside, an official said.

-The explosion occurred early on Saturday in the district of Elmadag, on the outskirts of the capital, Ankara.
+The explosion occurred at around 8:45 a.m. at the compound of the state-owned Mechanical and Chemical Industry Corporation, on the outskirts of the capital, Ankara, Gov. Vasip Sahin told reporters.

+Sahin said the explosion was likely to have been caused by a chemical reaction during the production of dynamite.
+Prosecutors have launched a formal investigation, he said.

+Gray smoke was seen rising from the compound as ambulances and fire trucks rushed to the area, private NTV television reported.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.